 Booking details: Experience Japanese home style cooking class in Kichijoji

 I’m sure you’re all familiar with origami which is the artistic folding of paper into 3D objects.
-Now, imagine the beautiful folding of material and you’ve got yourself furoshiki wrapping.
-Furoshiki is a piece of square piece of cloth often finished off with a beautiful Japanese design.
-Furoshiki cloth can be used to wrap up all sorts of objects, from books, tissues and wines.
+Now, imagine the beautiful folding of fabric and you’ve got yourself furoshiki wrapping.
+Furoshiki is a square piece of cloth often finished off with a beautiful Japanese design.
+Furoshiki cloth can be used to wrap up all sorts of objects, from books, tissues and bottles of wine.

 Learn how to wrap things in this unique and beautiful way.
 This is the perfect (environmentally-friendly) way of wrapping the gifts you take home.